-Curious what is lent all about and how does it relate to Easter?
+Are you curious about what Lent is all about and how it relates to Easter?
 Lent is often described as a time of preparation and an opportunity to go deeper with God.

 Millions of Christians around the globe find it essential to celebrate religious holidays.
 One of these significant Christian holidays is the Lenten season.
 Many beliefs, practices, and traditions surround Lent.
 For example, you may have observed believers who fast and abstain.
 This article will discuss what Lent is truly about and why Christians embrace this holiday as a time of sacrifice and reflection.